roar-net/problem-statements/problems/salt-spreading/README.md

 (including its evaluation measure).
 -->

-For the first of the two examples, the solution:
+For the first of the two examples, a candidate solution is:

 ```json
 [